* Cavium jumps after Marvell's $6 bln offer to buy company

 * GM edges up after brokerage upgrade

-With no major U.S. earnings or economic data scheduled this week, trading volumes were expected to thin ahead of Thursday's holiday and an early close on Friday.
+With no major U.S. earnings or economic data scheduled this week, trading volumes were expected to thin leading up to Thursday's Thanksgiving holiday and an early close on Friday.

 "With earnings season now out of the way, macro news and the prospects of tax reform will basically guide the market," said Peter Cardillo, chief market economist at First Standard Financial in New York.

 "I don't expect the market to endure any sharp sell-off or sharp gains (today)."